-Pumpkin Barley Risotto is comfort food at its best.
-Simple seasonal ingredients create a hearty vegetarian meal that is sure to become a hit on your winter menu!
+This One-pot Barley Risotto with Pumpkin and Rosemary is comfort food at its best.
+Simple seasonal ingredients create a hearty vegan meal that is sure to become a hit on your winter menu!

-Barley risotto is also called orzotto , and it’s like an italian risotto but instead of being made with rice it’s made with barley
+Barley risotto is also called orzotto , and it’s like an Italian risotto but instead of being made with rice it’s made with barley

-Thanks to the pumpkin, even if you won’t be using butter, this barley risotto is just as creamy as it supposed to be.
+Thanks to the pumpkin, even without butter, this barley risotto is just as creamy as it supposed to be.
 Also, barley requires a bit less attention than rice, so you can just add all the stock in one go and just stir from time to time.

 Start by cooking the pumpkin in a large skillet with some garlic, olive oil and rosemary.
 Then add the barley and gently toast all the ingredients.